-Food, Litter, Toys -2017
+Food, Litter, Toys -2021

 Food.
 Our kittens are weaned with raw chicken ground in the bone (for pre-packaged raw, try Blue Ridge Beef Chicken Mix).
-Kittens should be fed 1/4 cup of the raw each feeding.
-We recommend feeding 1/4 cup of raw three times a day.
+Kittens should be fed 1⁄4 cup of the raw each feeding.
+We recommend feeding 1⁄4 cup of raw three times a day.
 Don't be flustered if your kitten doesn't automatically gravitate to your raw recipe!
 Chicken tastes different everywhere and kittens notice this!
 If they do not care for your raw chicken, feed them canned kitten food.

-Our kittens are free-fed dry kitten food.
-We are currently feeding our kittens Royal Canin Babykat.
-(Please check with us after your have reserved your kitten to make sure this is still the case, as we will occasionally switch over to another brand if our research shows that another brand is preferable).
-Royal Canin Babykat is readily available at most pet stores.
-If you are planning to change to another brand, you need to SLOWLY mix in the new dry food (over the course of at least week) to avoid upsetting the kittens' digestive system.
-We do not typically feed canned - we prefer to feed raw (at least 2 times a day) and leave the dry food out for them.
-We occasionally feed canned food, so when you first give your kitten, please do NOT give them canned more than once a day (half a can in the morning and half at night), otherwise some bengals are very smart and some may starve themselves knowing that they will get their canned good!
+We are currently feeding our kittens Royal Canin Babykat dry, Blue Ridge Beef ground chicken in the bone and Merick Purrfect Bistro canned.
+(Please check with us before buying food for your kitten to make sure this is still the case, as we will occasionally switch over to another brand if our research shows that another brand is preferable).
+Royal Canin Babykat and Merrick Purrfect Bistro are readily available at most pet stores.
+If you are planning to change to another brand, you need to SLOWLY mix in the new food (over the course of at least week) to avoid upsetting the kittens' digestive system.
+We do not typically feed canned alone - we prefer to feed raw mixed with the canned (at least 2 times a day) and leave the dry food out for them.
+When you first give your kitten, please do NOT give them an entire 3.0-oz can more than once a day (start with half a 3.0-oz can in the morning and half at night), otherwise some Bengals are very smart and some may starve themselves knowing that they will get their canned good!

 Babykat is designed for kittens up to 16 weeks of age.
 At 16 weeks, start switching your kitten over to a high protein, grain free food.
-We recommend Evo, Fromms or Orijen for the dry cat food.
+We recommend Wellness, Instinct by Nature's Variety, Fromms or Orijen for the dry cat food.
 They are available online or at most pet food stores.